Optimizing Breast Cancer Pathology Report Delivery

 About the presenters

-Kimberly Byrwa-Neff is a registered nurse with a background in both clinical nursing as well as in evidence generation in industry.
-Her clinical expertise lies in cardiology as well as oncology, specifically breast cancer.
+Kimberly Byrwa-Neff is a registered nurse with a background in both clinical nursing and in evidence generation in industry.
+Her clinical expertise lies in cardiology and oncology, specifically breast cancer.
 As a nurse, black belt in process excellence, daughter of a breast cancer patient, and survivor of breast cancer herself she brings the full patient experience to her work to improve care for breast cancer patients.
 Kimberly has authored numerous papers and presented improvement in clinical outcomes as a result of working with breast teams across the country.

 Adam Walter at Leica Biosystems is a Certified Six Sigma Master Black Belt and Certified Lean Agent.
 Adam has worked with over 500 facilities, spanning across the globe, focused on optimizing efficiency, improving quality and integrating automation into clinical workflow processes.
 His work has traversed a majority of the clinical and anatomic laboratory, as well as hospital departments such as pharmacy, chemotherapy preparation and supply chain.
 He has multiple publications in the space of workflow and automation as well as authoring industry guidelines relating to laboratory design and architecture.